gaehlerm/SoftwareEngineering/README.md

 Customers are only humans.
 Quite frequently they don't say what they mean because they don't know it any better.
 Keep your vocabulary changing to figure out what certain words actually mean in the view of the customer.
 At times this reveals some misguided view.
 For instance if customer and client have some completely different meaning.
 Do not expect the discussion on requirements to be over after one meeting with the customer.
 You have to stay in touch in order to get constant feedback to make sure you implement what the customer wants and not what he says.

-Also frequently customers don't know what is important.
+Frequently customers don't know what is important.
 Or at least things are important to customers that are not important to the programmer.
 For instance a software is only used if the GUI looks exactly the same as in the previous software.
 As long as the user does not have to learn anything new.
-Even if the GUI was really badly designed.
+Even if the old GUI was really badly designed, the customer refuses to adapt.
 You really have to come up with some significant improvement that your version will be accepted.

 # 41. Code review